Castle (shogi): Millennium

 At the time, the Fujii System was making its fury felt, which unlike Bear-in-the-hole Static Rook made threats against the king difficult by way of the bishop and the knight, which consolidated it as a strong tactic.
 However, it is not as solid as the Bear-in-the-hole due to the number of moves it takes, and because of the time it takes to set up it could be taken advantage of by Ranging Rook hence showing a counter-measure against the formation of Bear-in-the-hole, a perfect countermeasure to the Fujii System had not been arrived at.
 Furthermore, as countermeasures against the Fujii System were established for both Bear-in-the-hole Static Rook strategies and Rapid Attack-type strategies, the use of this castle became less common after 2006.

-The Millenium castle is characterized by the King being positioned in the place of the left knight, and surrounded by three (or four) golds and silvers.
+The Millennium castle is characterized by the King being positioned in the place of the left knight, and surrounded by three (or four) golds and silvers.
 In terms of solidness, it is slightly inferior to Bear-in-the-hole, as solid as a Skewered Cutlet castle (Kushikatsu), and stronger than a Mino castle.
 Furthermore, the most important difference with Bear-in-the-hole is that since the king is not on the rival's bishop diagonal this makes it easy for the left knight to attack and capture.

-From the point of view of defending the edge (i.e., the ninth file), compared to the Skewered Cutlet castle which defends it with silver and knight, the Millenium castle defends with silver and lance.
+From the point of view of defending the edge (i.e., the ninth file), compared to the Skewered Cutlet castle which defends it with silver and knight, the Millennium castle defends with silver and lance.
 By placing the king on the eight file (White's second file), it's more durable against edge attacks, and in contrast due to the distance from the center it can reach places that the Bear-in-the-hole and Skewered Cutlet castles cannot.
 Because of the king's position on rank 1, it can be said to be far or deep away from attacks from above, but it can hardly be said to be strong against this type of attacks, so this is also a weakness.
 Further, compared to the Bear-in-the-hole castle, due to its close proximity to the center, it shows weakness against attacks with promoted pawns.
 Some variations exist in order to make it stronger against attacks from above.

-Millenium example
+Millennium example

 Aerokin

 This castle usually develops when one player tries to attack the other's Silver Crown from the side with rooks (or dragons).